-This section applies to all types of actions implementing pre-commercial procurement (PCP) and procurement of innovative solutions (PPI).
-It applies to both PCP/PPI actions and other types of actions which prepare and/or execute a PCP or PPI procurement, for instance through subcontracting activities.
+This Annex applies to all types of actions implementing pre-commercial procurement (PCP) and procurement of innovative solutions (PPI).
+It applies to both PCP/PPI actions and other types of actions which prepare and/or execute a PCP or PPI, for instance through subcontracting activities.

-Requirements for all types of actions implementing PCP or PPI procurements
+Requirements for all types of actions supporting PCP or PPI

-The PCP/PPI procurement must be prepared and executed by one of the following:
+The PCP/PPI must be prepared and executed by one of the following:

-- by one or more public procurer(s), plus possibly one or more private and/or NGO procurer(s) that provide similar services of public interest, that is (are) responsible for the acquisition and/or regulatory strategy for the targeted innovative solutions and aim to obtain ambitious quality and efficiency improvements in the area of the PCP/PPI, or - by entities with a mandate from one or more of these procurers to act on their behalf in the procurement (e.g. central purchasing bodies).
+- by one or more public procurer(s), plus possibly one or more private and/or NGO procurer(s) that provide similar services of public interest, that is (are) responsible for the acquisition and/or regulatory strategy of the relevant innovative solutions and aim to obtain ambitious quality and efficiency improvements in the area of the PCP/PPI; or - by entities with a mandate from one or more of these procurers to act on their behalf in the procurement (e.g. central purchasing bodies).

-Other entities (e.g. end-users) that do not have a conflict of interest with the PCP/PPI, and whose participation in the action is well justified, may participate in 'additional activities' to prepare, manage and follow-up the PCP/PPI and to embed the PCP/PPI into a wider set of demand side activities.
-This includes dissemination of results, removing obstacles for introducing the solutions in the market (e.g. contribution to standardisation, regulation, and certification), awareness raising, experience sharing/training, preparing further cooperation among stakeholders and procurers for future PCP or PPI.
+Other entities (e.g. end-users) that do not have a conflict of interest with the PCP/PPI, and whose participation in the action is well justified, may participate in 'additional activities' to prepare, manage and follow-up the PCP/PPI and embed it into a wider set of demand-side activities.
+This includes disseminating results, removing obstacles to introducing the solutions onto the market (e.g. contributing to standardisation, regulation and certification), awareness raising, experience sharing/training, and preparing further cooperation among stakeholders and procurers for future PCP or PPI.

-For PCP procurements executed by a group of procurers, the buyers group must jointly carry out the preparation and implementation of the pre-commercial procurement so that there is one joint call for tender, one joint evaluation of offers, and a lead procurer19 awarding the research and development (R&D) service contracts in the name and on behalf of the buyers' group.
-The PCP must address one concrete procurement need identified as a common challenge20, which requires new R&D and is described in the common specifications of the joint PCP call for tender.
-Each procurer in the buyers group must contribute financially to the total budget necessary to jointly finance the PCP, enabling the procurers to share the costs of procuring R&D services from a number of providers and comparing the merits of the alternative solutions paths of these competing providers to address the common challenge.
+For PCP executed by a group of procurers, the buyers' group must jointly prepare and implement the pre-commercial procurement so that there is one joint call for tender, one joint evaluation of offers, and a lead procurer28 awarding the research and development (R&D) service contracts in the name and on behalf of the buyers' group.
+The PCP must address one concrete procurement need identified as a common challenge29, which requires new R&D and is described in the common specifications of the joint PCP call for tender.
+Each procurer in the buyers' group must contribute financially to the total budget necessary to jointly finance the PCP, enabling the procurers to share the costs of procuring R&D services from a number of providers and comparing the merits of the alternative solutions pursued by these competing providers to address the common challenge.

-19 The lead procurer is a public procurer and is the beneficiary appointed by the buyers' group to coordinate and lead the procurement activities.
+28 The 'lead procurer' is a public procurer and is the beneficiary appointed by the buyers' group to coordinate and lead the procurement activities.
 They can be either one of the procurers in the buyers' group or another beneficiary in the action who is established or designated by the procurers in the buyers' group to act as lead procurer.

-20 Addressing the common challenge in different countries may require beyond the common core functionality also the development and testing of additional local functionality or adaption of solutions per procurer due to differences in the local context.
-A PCP that addresses a challenge that consists of several facets (sub-challenges or building blocks) is considered one joint PCP procurement as long as all procurers in the buyers' group share the need for - and are willing to co-finance - all the facets of the common challenge.
+29 Addressing the common challenge in different countries may require, beyond the common core functionality, the development and testing of additional local functionality or adaption of solutions by each procurer due to differences in the local context.
+A PCP that addresses a challenge consisting of several facets (sub-challenges or building blocks) is considered one joint PCP, as long as all procurers in the buyers' group share the need for and are willing to co-finance - all the facets of the common challenge.

-For PPI procurements executed by a group of procurers, the lead procurer must coordinate the preparation and implementation of one joint or several coordinated public procurements of innovative solutions, based on common specifications defined jointly by the buyers' group.
-Each PPI must focus on one concrete need identified as a common challenge that requires the deployment of innovative solutions21.
+For PPI executed by a group of procurers, the lead procurer must coordinate the preparation and implementation of one joint or several coordinated public procurements of innovative solutions, based on common specifications defined jointly by the buyers' group.
+Each PPI must focus on one concrete need identified as a common challenge that requires the deployment of innovative solutions30.

-Projects that aim to implement a PCP/PPI must contain a preparation and execution stage:
+Projects that aim to implement a PCP/PPI must contain a preparation and execution stage.